column - Man Page

 - json=type

-Define column type for JSON output, Supported are string, number and boolean.
+Define column type for JSON output.
+Supported types are string, number and boolean.

 - -N, --table-columns names

-Specify the columns names by comma separated list of names.
-The names are used for the table header or to address column in option argument.
+Specify column names with a comma separated list.
+The names are used for the table header and column addressing in option arguments.
 See also --table-column.

 - -l, --table-columns-limit number

-Specify maximal number of the input columns.
+Specify maximum number of input columns.
 The last column will contain all remaining line data if the limit is smaller than the number of the columns in the input data.

 - -R, --table-right columns